openresty/replace-filter-nginx-module/README.markdown

 Status
 ======

-This module is at the early phase of development and is considered highly experimental.
+This module is already quite usable though still at the early phase of development and is considered experimental.

-The user interface is still in flux and may be changed without notice.

 Synopsis
 ========